Dihexyltryptamine

 Dihexyltryptamine (DHT), or N,N-dihexyltryptamine, is a drug of the tryptamine family related to serotonergic psychedelics like dimethyltryptamine (DMT).
 It is an analogue in the structural series of N,N-dialkylated tryptamines that also includes DMT, diethyltryptamine (DET), dipropyltryptamine (DPT), dibutyltryptamine (DBT), and diamyltryptamine (DAT).

 Use and effects

 DHT, in contrast to its lower homologues including DMT, DET, DPT, and DBT, was completely inactive in terms of hallucinogenic and other effects at a dose of 1 mg/kg in humans.
 With regard to the lower homologues, DMT, DET, and DPT are all described as fully effective hallucinogens, whereas DBT was described as producing only slight hallucinogenic effects.

 Pharmacology

 Pharmacodynamics

 The drug is active in the conditioned avoidance test and produces dose-dependent hypolocomotion in rodents similarly to psychedelic tryptamines.

 Chemistry

 Analogues

 Analogues of DHT include diethyltryptamine (DET), dipropyltryptamine (DPT), diisopropyltryptamine (DiPT), diallyltryptamine (DALT), and dibutyltryptamine (DBT), among others.

 N-Hexyltryptamine

+Chemical structure of N-hexyltrytamine (NHT).

 The N-monohexyl analogue of DHT, N-hexyltryptamine (NHT), has also been described.
 According to Stephen Szara and Alexander Shulgin, this compound was inactive at a dose of up to 100 mg orally.